Oyindamola-Omolade/SQL-Kultra-Mega-Stores-DSA-Project/README.md

 - Data cleaning and formatting

 ### Exploratory Data Analysis
-1. What is the gender distribution in the organization?
+1. .
+Which product has the highest sales ?
-2. Analyse the company's salary structure
+2. top and bottom regions in sales
-3. Does the company meet the new miniumum wage requirement?
+3. Better shipping method
-4.
+4. Customers that place the most order

 ### Data Analysis